 8. Romanian Traditional Restaurants

-- Probably the best known restaurant that serves local food is the Caru’ cu Bere in the Old Town.
+Probably the best-known restaurant that serves local food in Bucharest is the Caru’ cu Bere in the Old Town.
 It’s a bit touristy, but the food was good, and it’s worth going just for the interior.
 We had dinner on Saturday and they even had some traditional dance performances during the evening.

 9. Curtea Veche